robertvacareanu/llm4regression/README.md

 ### LLM
-We use over 20 large language models (LLMs), either through pay-per-token services or deployed locally.
+We use over 20 large language models (LLMs), such as GPT-4, Claude 3, or DBRX, either through pay-per-token services or deployed locally.
+All the LLMs used are available in the table below.

 | LLM                              | How was used                                      | Additional details                                                              |
 | -------------------------------- | ------------------------------------------------- | ------------------------------------------------------------------------------- |